uraimo/Awesome-Swift-Playgrounds/README.md

 * [Pixel Art Maker](https://github.com/BenEmdon/PixelArtMaker) - A playground where you can make pixel art.
 * [SwiftCoin](https://github.com/Thomvis/Swiftcoin) - A simplistic blockchain & cryptocurrency in a playground.
 * [SentimentlySwift](https://github.com/benbahrenburg/SentimentlySwift) - Sentiment analysis in Swift.
-* [Geometry with Swift](https://github.com/dbbudd/Geometry-Swift-PlaygroundBook) - In this course your students will learn the fundamentals of Swift 3 programming, using geometry as their context for learning. 📱
 * [Game Boards](https://github.com/joalbright/Gameboard) - Chess, checkers, tic-tac-toe, sudoku and many others in playground. 🌟 ⏳
 * [StarWars Seals](https://github.com/jeremyconkin/StarWarsSeals) - Emblems from Star Wars in Swift playgrounds via CoreGraphics and UIViews. ⏳
 * [SwiftFiles](https://github.com/sketchytech/SwiftFiles) - Save, Load and Delete files easily from within a Swift playground. ⏳